-Chop them roughly and add them into a pan, together with cinnamon and water.
+STEP 2: Chop them roughly and add them into a pot, together with cinnamon and water.

-Place a lid on top of the pan and cook on medium heat for about 15 minutes, or until soft.
+STEP 3: Place a lid on top of the pot and cook on medium heat for about 15 minutes, or until soft.

 Note: We don’t want to peel the apple because we want to keep all of the good stuff, including the fiber, that comes with the skin.

 WATCH HOW TO MAKE THIS APPLESAUCE (49 sec)

 My favorites are the Red Delicious and Fuji because they are sweet and they have red skin.
 (More about the red skin below.)

 However, if you prefer a more intense flavor for your applesauce, you can mix different types of apples.

 This recipe for applesauce is perfect for those apples that start looking a little old.
 Also, as it applies for any fruit; the riper the apples, the sweeter their taste.
 So, if you already have apples at home, just used them 😉